 Personnel Administrative Roles and Responsibility Overall in charge of LA and R&R. Participate in State and District level meetings to facilitate LA and R&R activities. СРМ Responsible for executing the work from NGOs and M&E consultants.
-Periodic appraisal of progress and reporting to the World Bank and the DFCCIL HQ on monthly basis Administrator for > Award for compensation of land and structures as per RAA R&R /Competent 2008 and EM.
+Periodic appraisal of progress and reporting to the World Bank and the DFCCIL HQ on monthly basis Action related to resolution of grievances as advised by the GRC/Ombudsman Administrator for R&R /Competent Award for compensation of land and structures as per RAA 2008 and EM.
 Authority Award for R&R benefits as per Entitlement Matrix.
-Responsible for R&R Implementation and Land Acquisition in APM (Social) the field and in charge of day to day activities, Prepare progress report on physical and financial monitoring of

-Personnel Administrative Roles and Responsibility R&R and submit to CPM, Oversee the process of land acquisition, shifting of CPRs and other assets in the field, Scrutinise and certify the structures valuation report submitted by the Evaluators, Conduct periodic review with staff, Submit monthly progress reports to CPM on R&R activities.
-Directly interact with PAFs and record their views and grievances and transmit the same to the CPM/RR Committees Monitor the community level activities of the NGOs Develop rapport with PAPs, Constitute Project beneficiary Groups (PBGs)/SHGs Develop communication strategies (on regular basis through formal information centres)) to address grievances of PAPs, Assist PAPs in updating land record (Distribution of shareowner etc.) Assists PAPs in addressing their grievances though established procedures as per RAP.
-Liaison with Revenue Department, NGO Coordinate with LAFC to facilitate DFCCIL in the implementation and management of LA&R&R. Put into practice the innovative implementation strategies developed by the SEMU (HQ).
-Liaise with the District Administration and other development agencies to dovetail their development programs for the socio- economic improvement of affected communities and vulnerable groups.
-Develop innovative mechanism/methodologies to ensure active involvement of various project stakeholders in the implementation of RAP like Formation of project beneficiary group (PBG)/SHGs for rehabilitation of PAPs, Help in the monitoring and evaluation of RAP, Attend to any other relevant responsibilities assigned by the CPM, LAFC Distribution of Notice to Khatedar after notifications
+Responsible for R&R Implementation and Land Acquisition in the field and in charge of day to day activities, Prepare progress report on physical and financial monitoring of R&R and submit to CPM, Oversee the process of land acquisition, shifting of CPRs and other assets in the field, APM (Social) Scrutinise and certify the structures valuation report submitted by the Evaluators, Conduct periodic review with staff, Submit monthly progress reports to CPM on R&R activities.
+Directly interact with PAFs and record their views and grievances and transmit the same to the CPM/RR Committees

-Personnel Administrative Roles and Responsibility Collection of Sale deeds (Registry Rate) of each Villages Preparation of entitlement matrix &amp; compensation package Survey &amp; Valuation of structure tube wells &amp; other properties.
-Preparation of reply of objection against notification for compensation claims and coordinating with C.A.
-Preparation approval & agreement for distribution of compensation Joint measurement with revenue staff & and DFCCIL Making proposal for acquisition of Govt. land & other follow up with revenue official. РМС Assist in internal monitoring and supervision of the LA/R&amp;R Assist in coordinating the LA R&amp;R and the civil work process Social and Environment Safeguard Monitoring and Review Consultant (SESMRC) Carry out periodic quality audit of the LA and R&R implementation focussing on timeframe, PAP communication and consultation, distribution of entitlements, grievance redress, coordination with civil work, PAP satisfaction especially with regard to rehabilitation of the displaced and livelihood restoration of the poor land losers, intermediate outcomes of the LA and R&R and recommend improvements, if any.
+Personnel Administrative Roles and Responsibility Monitor the community level activities of the NGOs Develop rapport with PAPs, Constitute Project beneficiary Groups (PBGs)/SHGs Develop communication strategies (on regular basis through formal information centres)) to address grievances of PAPs, Assist PAPs in updating land record (Distribution of shareowner etc.) Assists PAPs in addressing their grievances though established procedures as per RAP.
+Liaison with Revenue Department, Coordinate with LAFC to facilitate DFCCIL in the implementation and management of LA&R&R. Put into practice the innovative implementation strategies developed by the SEMU (HQ).
+NGO Liaise with the District Administration and other development agencies to dovetail their development programs for the socio- economic improvement of affected communities and vulnerable groups.
+Develop innovative mechanism/methodologies to ensure active involvement of various project stakeholders in the implementation of RAP like Formation of project beneficiary group (PBG)/SHGs for rehabilitation of PAPs, Shall submit final R&R eligibility lists and assist in the monitoring and evaluation of RAP, Assisting PAPs with income restoration and livelihood strengthening measures Help in the monitoring and evaluation of RAP, Attend to any other relevant responsibilities assigned by the CPM, Distribution of Notice to Khatedar after notifications Collection of Sale deeds (Registry Rate) of each Villages Preparation of entitlement matrix & compensation package Survey & Valuation of structure tube wells & other properties.
+LAFC Preparation of reply of objection against notification for compensation claims and coordinating with C.A.
+Preparation approval & agreement for distribution of compensation Joint measurement with revenue staff & and DFCCIL Making proposal for acquisition of Govt. land & other follow up with revenue official.
+DHO Assist in internal monitoring and supervision of the LA/R&R PMC Assist in coordinating the LA R&R and the civil work process Social and Environment Safeguard Monitoring and Carry out periodic quality audit of the LA and R&R implementation focussing on timeframe, PAP communication and consultation, distribution of entitlements, grievance redress, coordination with civil work, PAP satisfaction especially with regard to rehabilitation of the Review Consultant (SESMRC) displaced and livelihood restoration of the poor land losers, intermediate outcomes of the LA and R&R and recommend